Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   `
 }
 ```
-Next in our code we will create various function to handle the displaying and hiding of notifications for both the products and services.
+Next in our code, we will create various functions to handle the displaying and hiding of notifications for both the products and services.

 Here is the code below: